 - Honest about potential surgery risks and recovery time frames.

-- Listens and respects your views about your desired surgical outcome and can provide expert advice about how the surgery will impact your overall appearance.
+- Listens and respects your views about your desired surgical outcome and can provide advice about how the surgery will impact your overall appearance.

 - How much is a Blepharoplasty in Melbourne?